 - There are no in-person meetings required at this time (subject to change).

-- Chairs are encouraged to attend two annual Foundation events: The Midyear Planning Meeting and World Patient Safety, Science & Technology Summit.
+- Chairs and members alike are encouraged to attend two annual Foundation events: The Midyear Planning Meeting and World Patient Safety, Science & Technology Summit.

 Are Chairs or members compensated for their participation?